-The Liberty County Board of Commissioners on Tuesday decided that it will propose a new Special Purpose Local Option Sales Tax referendum to citizens this year.
+The Liberty County Board of Commissioners on Tuesday discussed three possible sites on which to build a new animal-control facility.
+The county would fund the project with Special Purpose Local Option Sales Tax funds.

 Due to roadway construction and drainage work, North Commerce Street in downtown Hinesville will be closed from 8 a.m.-5 p.m.
 Friday through March 14.
 Motorists should plan to use alternate routes during those times.

 Long County Probate/Magistrate Judge Marie Middleton on Wednesday dismissed five warrant requests against former Ludowici Police Department chief James Rogers.